"Toggle-plexing" Sprites on the Commodore 64

 In any event, for the purposes of this article, multiplexing and multiplexor assume the broader meaning most people, myself included, use today.

-And of course, as you might very well expect, I use a multiplexor technique in my next-generation game in development, Colony, as per its provisional sprite schema depicted below:
+And of course, as you might very well expect, I use a multiplexor technique in my next-generation game in development, Parallaxian, as per its provisional sprite schema depicted below:

 Black text denotes "sprite zone 1", red denotes "sprite zone 2" and, well, give yourself a gold star and go straight to the top of the proverbial if you know what blue denotes!